 Students from Sequoia Learning Centre in Crescent Valley planting a large number of native sedges, rushes, trees and shrubs.
 Many thanks for your help today!
 May 9, 2019

-Pacific Chorus Frog swimming in the wetlands May 9, 2019
+Pacific Chorus Frog (Pseudacris regilla), swimming in the wetlands May 9, 2019

-Western Toad swimming in the wetlands May 9, 2019
+Western Toad (Anaxyrus boreas) swimming in the wetlands May 9, 2019